One thing we’ve noticed in all our years going to Disney World is that not all seat rides are good ones.

 Rise of the Resistance

-Best Seat: There are some that might argue that ANY seat on Rise of the Resistance is a good seat because scoring a boarding group can be difficult at times.
-But if you get lucky enough to get a boarding group, don’t you want the best ride experience possible?
-And that’s going to happen in the very front seat in the first car.
-This puts you in front of the plexiglass and gets you some one-on-one time with the Probe Droid (depending on which of the two cars you’re seated in, you get a slightly different ride experience.
+Best Seat: There are some that might argue that ANY seat on Rise of the Resistance is a good seat because with the ride switching over to standby-only queues, the waits are going to be pretty long — although you can avoid a long wait by purchasing an Individual Attraction Selection through Disney Genie on the My Disney Experience app.
+But if you do get to ride the attraction, the best seat is the very front seat in the first car.
+This puts you in front and gets you some one-on-one time with the Probe Droid (depending on which of the two cars you’re seated in, you get a slightly different ride experience.
 We happen to think the first car gets the slightly better end of the deal.)!

 Worst Seat: So that means the worst seat is the back row of the back vehicle.
-You’re behind several layers of plexiglass at that point, so anything happening in front of you is a little blurred.
+You’re behind everyone at that point, so you’re furthest away from the window where you see all the action.
 Again, we recommend asking a Cast Member if you want a specific seat here — they might not be able to help, but it never hurts to ask!

 Rock ‘n’ Roller Coaster